nutritionists/projet-healthyday/README.md

 ## 💻 Technology and Nutrition Education
 Technology has become a key ally in promoting nutrition awareness.
 Web-based applications like our project make learning about calories, macronutrients, and food balance more interactive and easier to understand.
-This encourages users—especially students—to engage with health education in a modern and dynamic  Devleoped by  **haddef rania achouak**_Nutrition student
+This encourages users—especially students—to engage with health education in a modern and dynamic

+💚 Author

+• Devleoped by  **haddef rania achouak**_Nutrition student

 ## 🌱 Conclusion
 The **Healthy Day Nutrition Tracker** embodies the spirit of *World Health Day* by combining science, collaboration, and technology to promote better nutrition.
 It highlights the importance of monitoring food intake and making balanced choices every day.